All Products

 Note

-The steps below apply to ApsaraDB RDS for MySQL.
-For other Alibaba Cloud products, refer to the respective product documentation to find VPC information.
+This topic uses an ApsaraDB RDS for MySQL instance as an example.
+For other Alibaba Cloud instances, refer to the product's official documentation for instructions on how to obtain VPC information.

 DataWorks side

-1. Go to the resource group list page in DataWorks, find the target resource group, and click Network Settings in the Actions column.
+1. Go to the resource group list page in DataWorks, find the target resource group, and click Network Settings in the Operation column.

-2. In the relevant module, view the bound VPC and vSwitch information.
-For data synchronization scenarios, check the VPC and vSwitch under Data Scheduling & Data Integration. image
+2. Under the relevant feature module, view the bound VPC and vSwitch information.

 Note

-If you encounter issues while establishing the connection, submit a ticketsubmit a ticket to contact technical support for the relevant cloud product.
+If you encounter issues during network configuration, submit a ticket to contact Alibaba Cloud technical support.

 Step 3: Add a route to the resource group

-When DataWorks accesses a data source in a different account, add a route in the DataWorks resource group that points to the CIDR block of the data source's vSwitch.
+When DataWorks accesses a data source in a different account, you must also add a route in the DataWorks resource group that points to the CIDR block of the data source's vSwitch.

-1. Go to the resource group list page in DataWorks, find the target resource group, and click Network Settings in the Actions column.
+1. Go to the resource group list page in DataWorks, find the target resource group, and click Network Settings in the Operation column.

-2. In the relevant module, find the bound VPC and click Custom Route in the Actions column.
+2. Under the relevant feature module, find the bound VPC and click Custom Route in the Operation column.

-3. Click Add Route, select CIDR Block as the connection method, and set Destination CIDR Block to the vSwitch CIDR block of the data source.
+3. Click Add Route, select CIDR Block for the connection method, and set Destination CIDR Block to the CIDR block of the data source's vSwitch.

-If the data source is protected by an IP address whitelist, add the CIDR block of the vSwitch bound to the DataWorks resource group to the data source's whitelist.
+If the data source uses a whitelist, add the CIDR block of the vSwitch bound to the resource group to the data source's whitelist to allow access.

 Verify network connectivity

 1. Log on to the DataWorks console.
-In the top navigation bar, select the target region.
-In the left-side navigation pane, choose Data Integration > Data Integration.
-Select the target workspace and click Go to Data Integration.
+In the target region, click Data Integration > Data Integration in the left-side navigation pane.
+Select a workspace from the drop-down list and click Go to Data Integration.

-2. In the left-side navigation pane, click Data Source.
-On the data source list page, click Add Data Source, select the data source type, and configure the connection parameters.
+2. In the left-side navigation pane, click Data Sources.
+On the data source list page, click Add Data Source, select a data source type, and then configure the connection parameters.

 Note

-If the result is Cannot connect, use the Network Connectivity Diagnosis Tool to troubleshoot.
-If the connection still fails, submit a ticket.
+If the result is Cannot connect, you can use the Network Connectivity Diagnostic Tool to diagnose the issue.
+If the resource group still cannot connect to the data source, submit a ticket for assistance.

 Configuration example

-This example walks through establishing network connectivity between an ApsaraDB RDS for MySQL instance in Account A (China (Hangzhou) region) and a DataWorks workspace in Account B (China (Shanghai) region).
+This example walks you through establishing network connectivity between an ApsaraDB RDS for MySQL instance in Account A in the China (Hangzhou) region and a DataWorks workspace in Account B in the China (Shanghai) region.

 1. Basic information